Compare Savings Accounts in New Zealand

 How do I open a savings account?

-- Finalise a goal: There’s no point to making sacrifices to save if you don’t have a plan.
+- Finalise a goal: There’s no point in making sacrifices to save if you don’t have a plan.
 For example, “saving $5,000 in one year” is realistic and has a timeframe, as does “saving $2,500 for a car by January”.
 You can even rename your savings account to match your goal, i.e. “Fiji Trip SEP” or “Wedding”.
 This helps resist the temptation to plunder your savings account – taking out $500 from the ‘Mum’s Birthday Trip’ account to go on a hen’s party does not align with the goals.

-- Make the goal happen: The best way is to ‘auto-save’ by opening up a savings account and deposit a fixed amount right after you get paid.
+- Make the goal happen: The best way is to ‘auto-save’ by opening up a savings account and depositing a fixed amount right after you get paid.
 This way, you can’t leave savings as an afterthought – it happens first.

-- Cut costs: Our ways to save guide has featured in Stuff.co.nz and offers twenty tips to cut back on non-essential expenses.
+- Cut costs: Our ways to save guide has been featured in Stuff.co.nz and offers twenty tips to cut back on non-essential expenses.
 You can see what applies to you and make an effort to eliminate what you don’t need or want.
 Our Barefoot Investor guide has further tips for living a financially secure life.

 - Look at your savings every six months: Are you on track?
 Review your savings level every six months.
 Also, make sure you’re getting the best deal by comparing the top savings accounts.